 These lightly sweet Paleo pancakes are made with almond flour, so they’re naturally low carb and actually taste like “real” pancakes.
 Enjoy them with maple syrup, or plain.
 And make your own Paleo baking powder easily for fluffy pancakes!

 What’s with the Paleo recipe?

 Ever since I tried out the Wheat Belly Cookbook (no thanks) back in January 2013, I have been what I affectionately call Paleo-curious.
 I believe that all of these diets and lifestyles (low carb! keto!
 Paleo!) have something to teach.

 So this is a recipe for delicious and simple Paleo Pancakes because they freeze really well, they’re high protein and low carb and they keep my kids going all school-morning long.

-And a note about cost: I am mindful of the price of blanched almond flour, which is why I order it from nuts.com, and I skip the organic kind (the horror!) since it’s definitely more spendy.
-And, as always, if a blog recipe isn’t for you, wait a day.
-I’ll be back tomorrow, and the tomorrow after that.
-Plus, don’t forget about these super healthy whole-grain Gluten Free Oatmeal Pancakes.
-Meanwhile, if you’re game for trying something new-ish, give these Paleo almond flour pancakes a try.
-You might just, well, love ’em.
+And a note about cost: I am mindful of the price of blanched almond flour, which is why I order it from nuts.com, and I skip the organic kind (the horror!) since it’s definitely more expensive.
+If you’re game for trying something new-ish, give these Paleo almond flour pancakes a try.
+You might just fall in love.

-These get cheers in my house, and I feel good about giving them to my kids on a school morning (that is, if their school year ever actually begins).
+These get cheers in my house, and I feel good about giving them to my kids on a school morning.
 They’re a close second only to the Paleo Donuts, since, well, they’re donuts.
 And let’s be serious.